| British Columbia is unique in the way that the provincial

 PERCS, the Provincial Emergency Radio Communication Service, was conceived by a group of Amateur Radio operators who were volunteer members of EMBC's Radio Advisory Committee.
 The Radio Amateurs of Canada (RAC) representative was one of the architects of PERCS.
 A letter of agreement was established between RAC, and PERCS to define the partnership and our working relationship.
 The original concept was that PERCS would become ARES-Plus.
 That is, ARES plus the additional policies and procedures that are unique to BC.
 Unfortunately, this work has fallen by the wayside leaving PERCS and ARES groups working as separate entities instead of as one team.

 In our area, we are part of EMBC's north-east region which includes 36% of the total area of the province.
 We have volunteers in every community in the region where Amateur Radio operators live.
 We provide radio operators for the Emergency Management BC (EMBC) Provincial-Regional Emergency Operation Centre (PREOC) in Prince George.
-We also offer our services and and the use of our privately owned equipment and repeater network to our local communities and regional districts, and other volunteer emergency response groups, primarily Search And Rescue (SAR) but also Emergency Social Services (ESS).
-We also provide support for community events in our communities.
+We have partnered with Northern Health to provide both voice (radio) and data communication for them when their systems fail.
+We also offer our services and and the use of our privately owned equipment and repeater network to our local communities and regional districts EOCs, and other volunteer emergency response groups, primarily Search And Rescue (SAR) but also Emergency Support Services (ESS).
+We also work with Salvation Army and Red cross when the need arises.
+We provide support for community events in our communities.

 EOC Radio Operation